taunsquared/graphic-novel-thesis/ComicBookScript_Workshop1/2018-10-11_Script-draft3.md

 Asoka: **"This is *beautiful*.
 Where did it come from?"**

-Fili: **"Many years ago, two members of your Green Haven council visited us, with a magnificent wooden dresser, and a beautiful outfit made of the finest eSyrup cloth we had ever seen.
+Fili: **"Many years ago, two members of your Green Haven council visited us, with this magnificent wooden dresser, and a beautiful outfit made of the finest eSyrup cloth we had ever seen.
 It was just the right size for a child barely old enough to run.
-Your Councilors showed us the face of their child, then asked us to safeguard this outfit, and never show it to anyone, unless a child from their Green Haven should ever have to beg us for sanctuary."**
+Your Councilors showed us the faces of the Green Haven Howes children, then asked us to safeguard this outfit, and never show it to anyone, unless a child from their Haven should ever have to beg us for sanctuary."**

 Eireena: **"The cloth called 'cuttlefish skin', a new kind of eSyrup textile that can be 'voltage-treated' by the electrical activity of your nervous system.
 It can extend your homeostatic range -- help you survive both colder and hotter environments, filter and purify insanely dirty water or air, and withstand an enormous amount of radiation.
-With practice, it can even camouflage its wearer *completely*, rendering you, practically speaking, *invisible*."**
+With practice, it can even camouflage its wearer *completely*, making you, more or less, *invisible*."**

 ### Page 9

-Serena: **"Every year since then, different members of your Council have visited us, each time showing us the face of a child, or grandchild, and bringing a new outfit, and taking back the old one."**
+Serena: **"Every year since then, different members of your Council have visited us, each time showing us the faces of a child, or grandchild, and bringing a new outfit, and taking back the old one."**

 Eireena: **"And last year, I got a visit from the woman I loved in Vermont, who told me about her grandchild, and showed me *your* face.
 Iúna told me that, even though she was supposed to be making this outfit for *any* child of Green Haven Howes, she was thinking *most* of *you*."**